pjtunstall/retro-raiders/README.md

 - Re. global variables v. local.
 Best practice is usually to keep things modular and make most variables local.
 But, throwing good practice to the winds, and in the spirit of the CodeAesthetic video [Premature Optimization](https://www.youtube.com/watch?v=tKbV6BpH-C8), about how development speed should not necessarily be sacrificed to early optimization, I leapt into making a prototype game with a bunch of global variables.
 As the project expanded, I didn't go back and refactor this aspect.
 I found it convenient, and the project was not so huge as to make this confusing.
 In his version, Bilal thoroughly refactored my early efforts, encapsulating most of these variables into objects, and partitioning the code into modules.
 Objects are passed by reference in JS, so I think this still has some of the advantages of global variables and saves copying values when they're passed to a function, but also gives structure, readability, and keeps the global namespace tidy.
 That said, GitHub Copilot opines that encapsulating variables into functions, modules, or objects is "unlikely to have a significant impact on performance."

 - Re. another kind of encapsulation, [closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures#performance_considerations), "each function instance manages its own scope and closure.
 Therefore, it is unwise to unnecessarily create functions within other functions if closures are not needed for a particular task, as it will negatively affect script performance both in terms of processing speed and memory consumption."

+- Clearly, the more complicated your logic, the easier it is for something to go wrong and the harder it is to debug.
+But which is more complicated: a single function that can be called to do two similar jobs, or two functions that maybe involve some duplication, but keep those tasks separate?
+At first I thought it would be more elegant to have toggle functions, such as `togglePause` and `toggleCredits`.
+Now I'm coming to think it's often better to have one function to turn something on, and another to turn it off.
+That way, you for sure what the result of calling it will be on a given occasion.

 - A gotcha that somehow managed to catch us out repeatedly: For score-handling, don't use the Go Live server from VS Code.
 Since it's designed to help you as a developer, it kindly refreshes the page every time you modify your code.
 For us, that included adding a new entry to the high score table!
 Alternatively, you can append \*\*/scores.json (or whatever your scores file is called) to liveServer.settings.ignoreFiles in the VS Code settings.json.
 Then you can use Live Server and it won't cause the page to refresh whenever a new score is added.